-In an effort to reach the remaining uninsured and streamline the process for enrolling in coverage, Chapters 423 and 424 of 2019 established the Maryland Easy Enrollment Health Insurance Program to facilitate health insurance enrollment for uninsured Marylanders.
-The program allows an uninsured individual to elect on their State income tax return to authorize the Comptroller to share information with MHBE in order to determine the individual's eligibility for insurance affordability programs.
-MHBE assists in enrolling these individuals in Medicaid or health insurance.
+Established by Chapters 423 and 424 of 2019, the Maryland Easy Enrollment Health Insurance Program allows an uninsured individual to elect on their State income tax return to authorize the Comptroller to share information with MHBE to determine the individual's eligibility for insurance affordability programs.
+MHBE assists in enrolling individuals in Medicaid or health insurance.
+In 2022, more than 19,900 eligible individuals expressed interest in coverage on their tax year 2021 State income tax return, and 1,477 (7.4%) individuals enrolled in a special enrollment period during tax time with more expected to enroll during the 2023 open enrollment period.